RecSys-UFSCar/gobrec/README.md

 ## Usage

-EXPLICAR MELHOR CADA EXEMPLO
+This section shows two examples of how to use GOBRec.
+You can also use the available [Jupyter notebook](notebooks/usage_tutorial.ipynb) to reproduce the examples and verify the generated output.

-### Using a MAB Algorithm individually to generate arm scores
+### Using an MAB Algorithm individually to generate arm scores

+It is possible to generate item (arm) expectations by using an MAB Algorithm alone.
+That way it is possible to use these algorithms for others tasks than recommendation.

 ```python
 import numpy as np